adit-bala/AOOD-White-Group/README.md

 ### Pull Request to Main Repo (aka update Aditya's repository with your changes)
 - In your repo, there should be a gray box talking about commits being ahead or behind of the main branch.
 In that box, click make a pull request.
 - Add a comment about what you are trying to add and then submit the pull request

-### Update your project with everyone’s changes
-In Github Desktop:
-- Click Current Branch main at the top
-- Click choose a branch to merge into main
-- Choose upstream/main (upstream = Aditya’s repository with all the updates)
-- Click merge upstream/main into main
-- Click the blue push origin button to update your forked repository

-Now make sure to right click your project in Eclipse and choose Refresh to get the changes